 Interviews tend to take place between November and March, and most universities will send out their decision by the end of March.

 Look at the UCAS website and think about each of these sections ahead of time to help strengthen your child's application:

 The UCAT (University Clinical Admissions Test) is an admissions test required by the majority of UK medical and dental schools.

-It is a computer-based, multiple-choice test taken over 2-hours that assesses the cognitive skills required to be a healthcare professional.
+It is a computer-based, multiple choice test taken over two hours that assesses the cognitive skills required to be a healthcare professional.

-The BMAT (BioMedical Admissions Test) is a 2-hour exam that’s designed to test scientific knowledge and critical thinking skills.
+The BMAT (BioMedical Admissions Test) is a two-hour exam that’s designed to test scientific knowledge and critical thinking skills.
 It’s used by a handful of medical and dental schools in the admissions process.

 The UCAT and BMAT form important aspects of the application process.
 There are a lot of ways to offer support to your child and help them succeed: